snap-stanford/MLAgentBench/README.md

 # MLAgentBench: Benchmarking Large Language Models As AI Research Agents

-MLAgentBench a suite of end-to-end Machine Learning (ML) research tasks for benchmarking AI research agents, where the goal of the agent is to take a given dataset and a machine learning task description and autonomously develop or improve an ML model.
+MLAgentBench is a suite of end-to-end Machine Learning (ML) research tasks for benchmarking AI research agents, where the agent aims to take a given dataset and a machine learning task description and autonomously develop or improve an ML model.
 Paper: https://arxiv.org/abs/2310.03302
 ![](figs/main.png)